umbraco/UmbracoDocs/13/umbraco-workflow/getting-started/submitting-changes.md

 ![Request approval overlay](./images/approval-request-overlay-detailed.png)

-Depending on the document type and Workflow settings, the overlay will provide inputs for:
+Depending on the Document Type and Workflow settings, the overlay will provide inputs for:

 - A comment describing the changes
 - A selector for choosing the workflow type - either publish or unpublish
-  - only visible when 'Use Workflow for unpublish' is set to true
+  - Only visible when 'Use Workflow for unpublish' is set to true
 - A selector for choosing the variants to publish
-  - only visible on variant content
+  - Only visible on variant content
 - A media picker for choosing a media attachment
-  - only visible when 'Allow attachments' is set to true
+  - Only visible when 'Allow attachments' is set to true
 - A date picker for setting a scheduled publishing date
-  - only visible when 'Allow scheduling' is set to true, and the workflow type is publish
+  - Only visible when 'Allow scheduling' is set to true, and the workflow type is publish
 - A date picker for setting a scheduled unpublishing date
-  - only visible when 'Allow scheduling' is true
+  - Only visible when 'Allow scheduling' is true

 It is not possible to schedule a publish date in an unpublish workflow.
 It is possible to schedule both publish and unpublish dates in a publish workflow.
 Once content has been unpublish, a new workflow process is required to republish the content.